ZjjConan/LiteCNT/README.md

 1. Compile the MatConvNet according to the [website](http://www.vlfeat.org/matconvnet/install/)

 2. For *One-Pass-Evaluation*, change the paths to your local paths in `run_LiteCNT_ope.m`.
-For vot testing, please install the vot official toolkit, and simply copy `tracker_LiteCNT.m` to your VOT workspace.
+For vot testing, please install the vot official toolkit, and simply copy `vot/tracker_LiteCNT.m` to your VOT workspace.

 ### Packed Results (New Results with better settings)